askmakdag/carrentalapp/README.md

 Click yes and continue, you will get a link with an updated port

 Click the link and view the page on your browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.

 ### `npm run build`